Rome Tourist Card

 The Roman Forum

 The Roman Forum was the bustling heart of political, commercial, and social life in Rome.
-It was a vibrant marketplace full of shops, stalls, and significant events, such as the funeral of Julius Caesar.
-Buried for centuries, the Forum was not uncovered until the 18th century through extensive excavation efforts.
+It was a vibrant marketplace full of shops, stalls.
+Its also where significant events, such as the funeral of Julius Caesar took place.
+The Roman Forum was actually buried for centuries and wasn't uncovered again until the 18th century due to extensive excavation efforts at the time.

 Palatine Hill

-Palatine Hill was the desirable neighbourhood of ancient Rome and home to the area’s aristocrats and emperors.
-As one of the seven hills of Rome, it holds immense historical and archaeological significance and is believed to have been the birthplace of Rome itself, when it was founded by the mythical Romulus in 753 BC.
+Palatine Hill was the most desirable neighbourhood to live in of ancient Rome and home to the aristocrats and emperors.
+Palatine Hill was one of the seven hills of Rome, and it holds immense historical and archaeological significance.
+It's also believed to have been the birthplace of Rome itself, when it was founded by the mythical Romulus in 753 BC.

-The ruins on Palatine Hill are fascinating remnants of grand imperial palaces with lavish gardens, adorned with statues and symbols of wealth and power.
+The ruins on Palatine Hill have fascinating remnants of grand imperial palaces with lavish gardens that were covered with statues and symbols of wealth and power.
 Imagine the opulent lifestyle of the emperors and aristocrats who once resided there.

 The Vatican Museums & Sistine Chapel

-The Vatican Museums and the Sistine Chapel are among Rome's most popular landmarks, which attract around 5 million visitors annually.
-Due to visitor numbers, it’s always sensible to book tickets in advance and queuing times at the ticket office can be hours, especially during peak summer tourist periods and often regularly sell out weeks if not months in advance due to limited numbers.
+The Vatican Museums and the Sistine Chapel are amongst Rome's most popular attractions and landmarks.
+Due to visitor numbers, it’s always sensible to book tickets in advance as queuing times at the ticket office can be hours, especially during peak summer tourist periods.
+It's also common for the tickets to actually sell out weeks if not months in advance due to the limited numbers.
+So we always suggest, if you know when you plan to visit, book ahead of time.

 The Vatican Museums house one of the world's largest and most impressive art collections, featuring pieces from ancient Rome, Egyptian artefacts, and religious objects.
-The collection includes classic masterpieces and modern works.
+The collection includes classic masterpieces through to modern works.

-The Sistine Chapel, part of the Vatican Museums, is renowned for its ceiling painted by Michelangelo in the 16th century.
+The Sistine Chapel, which is part of the Vatican Museums, is renowned for its ceiling that was painted by Michelangelo in the 16th century.
 His depiction of the story of creation and the great flood, along with "The Last Judgement" behind the altar, are highlights.
 The chapel also features works by artists such as Ghirlandaio, Botticelli, Perugino, and Pinturicchio.
-It is the site where cardinals meet for conclave to elect a new pope, signalled by white smoke from the chimney.
-The Vatican Museums and Sistine Chapel are located in Vatican City, the smallest country in the world.
+The Sistine Chapel is where the cardinals meet for conclave to elect a new pope, which is signalled by white smoke from the chimney.
+Vatican City is the smallest independent state in the world!

 St. Peter's Basilica

-St. Peter's Basilica is home to crypts, chapels, and tombs of historical figures.
-Constructed between 1506 and 1626, is an important example of Renaissance architecture and was designed by luminaries such as Bramante, Michelangelo, Maderno, and Bernini.
-Renowned for its vast dome, its grand facade, and lavish interior, it houses Michelangelo’s Pietà, Bernini’s Baldachin, and the Papal Altar above St. Peter's believed burial site.
+St. Peter's Basilica is home to crypts, chapels, and tombs of historical figures including over 100 popes.
+The church was constructed between 1506 and 1626, and is an important example of Renaissance architecture.
+It was designed by luminaries such as Bramante, Michelangelo, Maderno, and Bernini.
+Renowned for its vast dome, its grand facade, and lavish interior, it's home to Michelangelo’s Pietà, Bernini’s Baldachin, and the Papal Altar above St. Peter's believed burial site.
 A major pilgrimage site and a symbol of the Catholic Church's unity and papal authority, it hosts significant religious ceremonies and attracts millions of visitors annually.

 Castel Sant'Angelo